“A wall bracket is a wall bracket”.

 Unfortunately the WEEE does not seem to have had either of the above effects, though to be fair the manufacturers are now responsible for the disposal of waste.

 As an aside it does make me smile that so many people collect all their waste paper to be environmentally friendly, and then change their TV every few years !
-On a similar point also see low energy bulbs.

 In November 2008 I was informed that the WEEE applied to every electrical product sold that is powered by electricity (either mains or battery) and thus it applied to the amplifiers that we sell, but not the splitters because they`re not powered !
 That is to say if we sell you a product covered by the WEEE then we must, if required, accept back your old product for recycling.
 I have to tell you now that there is no way that any aerial amplifier is going to be repaired, not by anyone at any time, and anyone implying that it might is being "economical with the actualité".
-The best that can happen is it will be taken to the equivalent of the local dump and put in their waste electrical equipment container.
+The best that may happen is it will be taken to the equivalent of the local dump and put in their waste electrical equipment container.
 Bearing in mind that the customer is quite capable of doing that, after all we`re not talking a fridge or TV here, I do not consider it environmentally sound (or practical) to actually post any product back to us, as is required by the WEEE.
 So if you wish to do that I`d prefer you to buy it from elsewhere in the first place.....

 WEEE Regulations :